7 Things That Guarantee Failure For Guitar Teachers - Why Most Will Fail To Make A Living Teaching Guitar

-Fact: most people who start teaching guitar will not become successful and will never manage to help lots of people to learn guitar well.
+Fact: most people who decide to teach guitar will not become successful and will never manage to help lots of people to learn guitar well.

-Here are some staggering facts about the realities of working as a guitar teacher:
+Here are some staggering facts about the realities of working as a guitar teacher and teaching guitar:

-Most guitar teachers have few (or no) truly great students
+- Most guitar teachers have few (or no) truly great guitar students

 In contrast to the above, the top 1% of guitar teachers:

 - Teach guitar part-time, earning ‘at least’ $100,000 per year

 - Help their guitar students achieve outstanding results in their guitar playing (faster than anybody else in the area typically can)